IntroQG/gradertools/README.md

-# Tools for autograding.
+# Tools for autograding

 This repository contains a few scripts that helps to manage Geo-Python and AutoGIS Exercises.
-This version is based on the original gradertools developed by Henkka: [url].
-This is a simplified version of the original gradertoosl
+This is a simplified version of the original gradertools developed by Henkka: https://github.com/geo-python/gradertools

+what is different compared with the original tool:
+- folder structure (less subfolders)
+- separate steps for pulling student repo and fetching exercise templates
+- no printing to pdf or sending feedback via slack.

 ## Contents